 A landlord’s petition for extension of time to complete capital improvements must include copies of all necessary Building and Planning Department permits, including electrical and plumbing permits if applicable, showing the date approval was granted; a written breakdown of the proposed work, detailing where the work will be done and the cost for major items; a written statement, with supporting evidence, describing whether all of the work is necessary to meet state or local requirements concerning the safety or habitability of the building, or whether any of the work is elective in nature; a description of any mitigation offered by the landlord to address the hardship imposed on the tenant(s) other than the required relocation expenses; and, if applicable, a detailed statement of why the work will take longer than originally anticipated.

-To obtain a copy of the Petition for Extension of Time to Complete Capital Improvements form, click here or visit the Forms Center on our website.
+To obtain a copy of the Petition for Extension of Time to Complete Capital Improvements form, click here.
 The form is also available at the Rent Board’s office.